Highland Community College (Kansas): 1935–1940

-1940-1945
+1940–1945

 Most popular programs during this time period was the teaching program that allowed an elementary teaching certificate in one year as it was a work experience program.
 The medical program also required experience working at Highland hospital.
 In 1942 the college finally came to an agreement to fight pay $500 a year between the years of 1948 and 1958 to pay off the rest of the interest on its debt to the presbyterian college board.
 In 1943 there was only one male student on campus due to the draft which spelled the death of intercollegiate sports once again on campus.
 Rubeti Hall was closed in 1943 as a cost saving measure as well as keeping the teacher wages low. the case of brown county withholding its tuition funds from Highland was brought to the supreme court on January 25, 1944, and it finally allowed to for both Brown and Atchison counties to get out of the agreement.
 The high school board had three members, with Ben Allen taking the role of treasurer in 1944.
-Rankin resigned in April of 1944 due to low budget instead becoming a superintendent in McLouth, Kansas.
+Rankin resigned in April 1944 due to low budget instead becoming a superintendent in McLouth, Kansas.
 Ruth Culberson became dean and was the first woman in that position.
 Over her five-year tenure $13,500 was donated yet no buildings were constructed under her.